-- (1) Purpose.
-It is the purpose of this subsection to empower the Agency and other State actors to remedy racial discrimination in Illinois' clean energy economy as effectively and expediently as possible, including through the use of race-conscious remedies, such as race-conscious contracting and hiring goals, as consistent with State and federal law. - (2)Racial disparity and discrimination review process. - (A) Within one year after awarding contracts using the equity actions processes established in this Section, the Agency shall publish a report evaluating the effectiveness of the equity actions point criteria of this Section in increasing participation of equity eligible persons and equity eligible contractors.
+- (A) Within one year after awarding contracts using the equity actions processes established in this Section, the Agency shall publish a report evaluating the effectiveness of the equity actions point criteria of this Section in increasing participation of equity eligible persons and equity eligible contractors.
 The report shall disaggregate participating workers and contractors by race and ethnicity.
-The report shall be forwarded to the Governor, the General Assembly, and the Illinois Commerce Commission and be made available to the public. - (B) As soon as is practicable thereafter, the Agency, in consultation with the Department and Economic Opportunity, Department Labor, and other agencies that may be relevant, shall commission and publish a disparity and availability study that measures the presence and impact of discrimination on minority businesses and workers in Illinois' clean energy economy.
+The report shall be forwarded to the Governor, the General Assembly, and the Illinois Commerce Commission and be made available to the public. - (B) As soon as is practicable thereafter, the Agency, in consultation with the Department of Commerce and Economic Opportunity, Department of Labor, and other agencies that may be relevant, shall commission and publish a disparity and availability study that measures the presence and impact of discrimination on minority businesses and workers in Illinois' clean energy economy.
 The Agency may hire consultants and experts to conduct the disparity and availability study, with the retention of those consultants and experts exempt from the requirements of Section 20-10 of the Illinois Procurement Code.
-The Illinois Power Agency shall forward a copy of its findings and recommendations to the Governor, the General Assembly, and the Illinois Commerce Commission.
-If the disparity and availability study establishes a strong basis in evidence that there is discrimination in Illinois' clean energy economy, the Department of Commerce Economic Agency, and Opportunity, Department of Labor, Department Corrections, and other appropriate agencies shall take appropriate remedial actions, including race-conscious remedial actions as consistent with State and federal law, to effectively remedy this discrimination.
+The Illinois Power Agency shall forward a copy of its findings and recommendations to the Governor, the

+Illinois General Assembly, and the Commerce Commission.
+If the disparity and availability study establishes a strong basis in evidence that there is discrimination in Illinois' clean energy economy, the Department of Commerce and Department Opportunity, Department of Labor, Corrections, and other appropriate agencies shall take appropriate remedial actions, including race-conscious remedial actions as consistent with State and federal law, to effectively remedy this discrimination.
 Such remedies may include modification of the equity accountability system as described in subsection (c-10).